starling021/ehtools/README.md

 # How to protect ehtools?

-> Do it with install.sh
+> Do it with install.sh:

     COUNCIL: Create login and password from install.sh (defaults: login: ehtools password: sloothe)

-> Do it when you are going to exit from ehtools
+> Do it when you are going to exit from ehtools:

     COUNCIL: When you are going to exit framework, exit with shortcuts - 0 or exit.

+> Do not do it when you are going to exit from ehtools:

     WARNING: Do not just close ehtools window!

-> Do not do it when you are going to exit from ehtools
+> Do not do it when you are going to exit from ehtools:

     COUNCIL: Do not exit from metasploit menu (4), from tools menu (9) or